-8. I Can Read Music (last in the series, an easy way to start reading music)
+8. I Can Read Music (an easy transition from numbers to notes)

-Conventional piano lessons start children using the elements below: five horizontal lines of the musical staff and the piano keyboard.
+In contrast, conventional piano lessons start children using the inexplicable graphic elements below: the five horizontal lines of the musical staff and the piano keyboard.

 To a child, the piano keyboard is an ocean of white and black buttons with no apparent organization.
 There is no visual reference point on the piano keys.